NandhiniNanz/sonarcloud-website/_posts/2016/05/2016-05-02-continuous-analysis-for-oss-projects.md

 tags:
   - Features
 ---
 If you're already relying on online ALM services to run your builds, manage your source code, track your project activity, ...
-You're just one-click away from continuously analyzing the quality of your source code with help of SonarQube.com!
+You're just one-click away from continuously analyzing the quality of your source code with help of SonarCloud!

 This online service relies on [SonarQube][sq-site], the widely-adopted open source platform allowing to detect bugs, vulnerabilities and code smells in many different languages.